user profile avatar

 Bio

-My name is Madison and as an avid writer, I am excited to share my story with you one essay at a time.
-I am proud to have graduated with highest honors from UC Davis, where I was recognized as an Outstanding Senior and Dean's Circle Scholar.
+My name is Madison, and as an avid writer, I am excited to share my story with you one essay at a time.
+I am a second-year environmental law student at Berkeley Law.
+I am proud to have graduated with the highest honors from UC Davis, where I was recognized as an Outstanding Senior and Dean's Circle Scholar.
 Throughout my academic career, I have balanced a rigorous course load with extracurricular activities, including research and writing.
-My writing has received recognition through the America-China Talk Prize and the Peter Hays Award and has been published in The Ethogram and the Prized Writing Journal.
-In addition to my academic pursuits, I am committed to giving back to my community through volunteer work with environmental, education, and cultural non-profits.
-My efforts have earned me several honors, including the California State Seal of Civic Engagement, the Ambassador National Community Service Award, and four Gold U.S. Presidential Volunteer Service Awards.
-Now, I am studying environmental law at UC Berkeley, where I hope to launch a career that advocates for environmental health and justice.
+My writing has received recognition from the America-China Talk Prize, the Peter Hays Award, UC Davis' The Ethogram and Prized Writing Journal, and the American Library of Poetry.
+I am committed to giving back to my community through volunteer work with environmental, education, and cultural non-profits.
+My efforts have earned me several honors, including the California State Seal of Civic Engagement, three United Nations Ambassador Community Service Awards, and four Gold U.S. Presidential Volunteer Service Awards.
 Thank you to each of the Bold donors for your time and consideration.
+Note: Berkeley Law does not issue a GPA.
+I have calculated an equivalent GPA from my grades for scholarships requiring one.

 Education